Easy RV Hacks: 50 Tips to Improve Your RV Experience

 17. Square Storage Containers: Save space by using square containers instead of round ones to store food items in your cabinet or refrigerator/ freezer.

-19. Velcro for Curtains: Hold back your curtains where you want them with Velcro.
+19. Velcro for Curtains: Hold back your curtains with Velcro tabs on the ends.

 20. Plastic Container for Trash Bin: Create a wastebasket out of a dry food container.